jamescherti/minimal-emacs.d/README.md

 (Ensure that `local.el` is in the same directory as `post-init.el`.)

-### How to prevent Emacs from repeatedly recompiling some Elisp files?
+### How to prevent Emacs from repeatedly performing native compilation on specific Elisp files

 In certain Emacs configurations, specific files may be recompiled repeatedly during startup.
 ```elisp